AstarNetwork/astar-docs/docs/nodes/collator/secure_setup_guide/create_environnement.md

 sidebar_position: 1
 ---

-# 1. Create Your Environnement
+# 1. Create Your Environment

 ## Overview

 A collator usually deploys nodes on remote servers.
 You can choose your preferred provider for dedicated servers and operating system.
-You can find our recommendations on this page.
+You will find our recommendations on this page.

 ## Hardware requirements